How to Start a Skate Shop

 – Signage and store decor

-How much can you potentially make owning a skate shop?
+How much can a skate shop owner make?

 Board Retailers Association